jeff-zucker/solid-rest-file/README.md

 Implements a subset of the [Solid REST Specification](https://github.com/solid/solid-spec/blob/master/api-rest.md) for file-systems.
 Supports addressing the file system with file:// IRIs and returns an HTTP response object with appropriate status codes and headers.
-When used with rdflib.js in nodejs context, it supports all fetcher methods (load, putBack, webOperation, etc.) on local files and folders.

 Not implemented: HEAD, OPTION and PATCH (and therefore rdflib's Updater).

 **Note**: this library incorporates and extends Thomas Bergwinki's excellent [file-fetch](https://github.com/bergos/file-fetch)

+## Using this library with rdflib other Solid Tools

+Although this library may be used stand-alone, it is meant primarily for use with other Solid tools.
+This library is included in solid-auth-cli, the nodejs auth/fetch library for Solid which is itself included in rdflib.js and solid-file-client and (soon) query-ldflex.
+When used with rdflib.js in nodejs context, it supports all fetcher methods (load, putBack, webOperation, etc.) on local files and folders.

+You do not need to do anything special to use this library with rdflib.js or other tools in nodjs, just make sure you update solid-auth-cli to 0.2.0 or higher, then, smply use file:// IRIs anywhere other IRIs can be used (other than with the Updater).

 ## Requests